Lee cites 'legal challenges' surrounding COVID-19 death info

 NASHVILLE, Tenn.
 (AP) — Gov. Bill Lee says “legal challenges” are preventing Tennessee's top health officials from releasing location information on where coronavirus deaths have occurred in the state.

+The Republican is facing increased pressure to release the county information as Tennessee's death toll from the virus climbed to 23 as of Tuesday — which includes a former college president who was serving as a pastor in Memphis.

-However, the Republican stopped short of divulging specifics around those legal challenges when pressed this week as to why his administration was refusing to release the information that is currently being distributed in many other states.
+Lee has stopped short of divulging specifics around those legal challenges, however, when pressed as to why his administration was refusing to release the information that is currently being distributed in many other states.

 Instead, Lee said his office was studying the situation and hinted the position may change in the near future.